monarch-initiative/monarch-app/backend/CONTRIBUTING.md

 The Monarch Initiative is an extensive knowledge graph and ecosystem of tools made for the benefit of clinicians, researchers, and scientists.
 The knowledge graph consists of millions of entities – genes, diseases, phenotypes, and many more – imported from dozens of sources.
 While we have a core development team, we welcome the contributions of the community to help us maintain and improve the knowledge graph and the tools that use it.

-This CONTRIBUTING.md is for the monarch-app backend, also refered to as monarch-py, usable as either a python module or a local CLI
+This CONTRIBUTING.md is for the monarch-app backend, also refered to as monarch-py, usable as either a python module or a local CLI.

 # Useful Links